-1) You can bring in a picture underlying the design grid.
-This allows you to then add the stitches in place over the top of that image.
+1. You can bring in a picture underlying the design grid.
+This allows you to add the stitches in place over the top of the image.
 Unfortunately, the placing of that image may not align with the squares.
 For example if the design contains straight lines, they may end up straddling two rows of stitches.

 Don’t get me wrong, I am a big fan of PCStitch and I don’t think they mislead anyone.
-Keep in mind that importing a photograph, expecting a finished pattern without significant human intervention is optimistic, at best.
+Keep in mind that importing a photograph, and expecting a finished pattern without significant human intervention, is optimistic at best.

 Can you guide us through the step-by-step process you take to design patterns?
 How would you start?